-Once you cross the bridge Manhattan, you will be blocks from the chic shopping in Dumbo.
+Once you cross the bridge into Brooklyn, you will be blocks from the chic shopping in Dumbo.
 Try to schedule time to explore this once Industrial neighborhood that's home to galleries, trendy restaurants, and cafes, as well as a gorgeous waterfront park.
 Here's a Visitors Guide to DUMBO to lead you on your DIY walking tour of this vibrant Brooklyn neighborhood.

 Edited by Alison Lowenstein